Rubén Olivares: World Bantamweight Championship

 After accumulating a record of 51-0-1, Olivares received his first world title bout when he faced world bantamweight champion Lionel Rose, who was defending his world title that day, at the Inglewood Forum.
 According to boxing book The Ring: Boxing In The 20th Century, the forum's director, fearing a riot like the one that happened after Rose had beaten Chucho Castillo there might happen again, went to Olivares' locker room to express his worries, and Olivares guaranteed he wouldn't let that happen again.
-Olivares became the world bantamweight champion by knocking Rose out in round five on that day, August 22 of 1969.
+Olivares became the world bantamweight champion by knocking Rose out in round five on that day, August 22, 1969.

 After beating Alan Rudkin in a title defense and a couple other fighters in non-title bouts, Olivares started his trilogy of bouts with arch-enemy and countryman Castillo.
 Olivares' knockout streak ended in that fight, but he won the first installment of the Olivares-Castillo rivalry after rising off the canvas to score a 15-round decision.
 After three more non-title wins, Olivares and Castillo met again, on October 16 of 1970.
 This time, Olivares suffered a cut in round one, and the fight was stopped in round 14, Castillo the winner and new world Bantamweight champion by a technical knockout.
 This was Olivares' first loss in his 62 fight career.

-After one more win, Olivares and Castillo had their rubber match, on April 3 of 1971.
-Olivares was knocked down once, but he rose to regain the world Featherweight title in the last fight between him and Castillo with another 15-round decision.
+After one more win, Olivares and Castillo had their rubber match, on April 3, 1971.
+Olivares was knocked down once, but he rose to regain the World Bantamweight title in the last fight between him and Castillo with another 15-round decision.
 Then, he had six more knockouts in a row, including one in a non-title bout in Nicaragua, one in Nagoya, Japan while defending the crown in the rematch for a fight which took place in 1969, won by Olivares by TKO in the 2nd round.
 The rematch against Kazuyoshi Kanazawa was a brutal affair and in the 13th round Kanazawa seemed to be on the verge of stopping Olivares, having him pinned to the ropes and a corner.
 It appears Kanazawa emptied his "tank" with this last attack and before the round ended Kanazawa could hardly keep his feet, and fell clumsily after missing with an uppercut.
 Olivares floored Kanazawa three times in the 14th round, prompting the stoppage victory.
 This fight was voted as the best Japanese match of 1971.
 Another victory came against former champion Efren Torres, and one against Jesus Pimentel, also in round 11.

 On March 19, 1972, Olivares lost the world's Bantamweight title to another countryman, Rafael Herrera, by a knockout in round eight.
 After defeating Godfrey Stevens in Monterrey, he and Herrera met again, with Herrera the winner by a 10-round decision.